by Structured Settlement Watchdog®

 - License fees

-With few exceptions, structured settlement factoring companies that originate structured settlement factoring transactions, that are ultimately sold to investors directly or through intermediaries, are currently not subject to a license or registration requirement by any regulatory agency state or federal.
+With few exceptions, structured settlement factoring companies that originate structured settlement factoring transactions, that are ultimately sold to investors directly or through intermediaries, are currently not subject to a license or registration requirement by any regulatory agency (state or federal)

-As a result, neither structured settlement factoring companies nor anyone discussing (1) structured settlement factoring transactions or (2) investing in structured settlement derivatives with the annuitants or investors, pay any license fees to state insurance regulators.
+As a result, neither structured settlement factoring companies nor anyone discussing (1) structured settlement factoring transactions or (2) investing in structured settlement receivables with the annuitants or investors, pay any license fees to state insurance regulators.
 Many do not even register to do business in the states they solicit customers or consummate structured settlement factoring deals.
 Thus those who profit from the system and tax the system's resources do not pay user fees.

 The cat is out of the bag.
 As more annuitants and former annuitants fight back against structured settlement factoring abuse, they contest and seek to invalidate court orders.
 Then insurers move for and are successful with interpleaders, or plaintiffs move for a constructive trust (since many unregulated originators have no money), which potentially impacts investors when the payments are suspended.

 The system is flawed when the consequence to insurers and ultimately to taxpayers, in states where consumers who have been misled by merchants (for the sake of their own profits), is increased unit costs for state and local regulators to devote time and resources to the scammed investors who turn to them for answers when the payments are halted due to a competing claims to the payments.
-Payments may be contested if it can be proven that the Court approved transaction did not satisfy the requirements of the structured settlement protection act.
-These individuals and entities should be taxed up front as a prerequisite to doing business in a state and through ongoing user fees.

 The promoters often tout that "each deal is vetted and approved by outside counsel", but even that is no guarantee as investors in what turned out to be Access Funding related derivatives have shown [ Read my recent story about the Florida retirees] New York Life is moving for interpleader in the Terrence Taylor case and a class action in Virginia threatens investors.